 Is there a free Tableau alternative?

-Metabase Open Source is fully free self-hosted with question builder + dashboards + alerts.
+Metabase Open Source is fully free self-hosted with question builder plus dashboards plus alerts.
 Power BI is free for individuals (Power BI Desktop).
-Mode Studio is free for individuals + small teams with SQL + Python notebooks.
+Mode Studio is free for individuals plus small teams with SQL plus Python notebooks.

 Which BI tool has the best Microsoft integration?

-Power BI is Microsoft-native, bundled with Microsoft 365 E5, integrates deeply with Excel + Power Query + Azure Synapse.
-Power BI Pro at $14 per user monthly is the cheapest credible enterprise BI when you already pay for M365.
+Power BI is Microsoft-native, bundled with Microsoft 365 E5, and integrates deeply with Excel plus Power Query plus Azure Synapse.
+Power BI Pro at $14 per user monthly is the cheapest credible enterprise BI when you already pay for Microsoft 365.

 What replaces Tableau for governed metrics?

-Looker (Google Cloud) leads governed semantic-layer BI with LookML + Git workflows.
-Standard at $5k+/mo, Enterprise at $10k+/mo.
-Particularly strong for analytics-engineering teams running dbt + Snowflake + warehouse-first stack.
+Looker (Google Cloud) leads governed semantic-layer BI with LookML plus Git workflows.
+Standard at custom $5k+ monthly, Enterprise above that with Git plus governance.
+Particularly strong for analytics-engineering teams running dbt plus Snowflake plus a warehouse-first stack.

-Which BI tool fits SMB + budget-conscious teams?
+Which BI tool fits SMB plus budget-conscious teams?

-Metabase Open Source is fully free self-hosted (Docker setup in 5 minutes).
-Cloud Starter at $85 monthly for 5 users is cheapest managed.
-Mode Studio is free for individuals.
-For SMB + mid-market under 50 users, Metabase Pro at $500 monthly beats Tableau by 5-10x.
+Metabase Open Source is fully free self-hosted (Docker setup in five minutes).
+Cloud Starter at $85 monthly for 5 users is the cheapest credible managed BI.
+For SMB and mid-market under 50 users, Metabase routinely beats Tableau on bill by an order of magnitude.

 The team behind subrupt.com.
 We track subscriptions, surface cheaper alternatives, and publish comparisons where the score formula is on the page so you can recompute it yourself.
 We do not claim 30,000 hours of testing.
 What we claim is live pricing from our database, a transparent composite score, and honest savings math against a category baseline.